 Finding an attorney for cross-border deals

-Let's say you're a CEO of a company in the US and you've gotten interest in a company in a foreign country.
+Let's say you're a CEO of a company in the US and you've gotten interested in a company in a foreign country.
 You're curious about them, potentially investing in them, or even acquiring them.

 On the business side, you're knowledgeable about your business and know how to explore their business to understand if it aligns with yours or if they have something to offer you.
 There needs to be a commercial connection.
 However, on the legal side, you might not understand the business landscape in that foreign country.